heiko1234/data_science_tutorials/polymer_process_improvement/Readme_Polymer_part3.md

 **Repeatablity**: Repeated easurements of the same part by the same operator with the same instruments

-**Reproducibility**: Repeated measurements of the same part by different operators using different instruments
+**Reproducability**: Repeated measurements of the same part by different operators using different instruments

 **part-to-part Variation**: Differences in the parts used in the MSA: here parts are represented by batches